Neal Hefti: 1950s, 1960s and 1970s

 Later in the 1950s he abandoned trumpet playing altogether to concentrate on scoring and conducting.
 He had steady work conducting big bands, backing singers in the studio during recording sessions, and appearing on the television shows of Arthur Godfrey, Kate Smith, and others.
 He worked with Della Reese to adapt and arrange 12 songs for her 1960 album Della, which was nominated for a Grammy Award.

 Hefti moved back to Los Angeles in 1960.
 Around this time, he began working for the Hollywood film industry and he enjoyed tremendous popular success writing music for film and television.
 He wrote much background and theme music for motion pictures, including the films Sex and the Single Girl, How to Murder Your Wife (1965), Synanon, Boeing Boeing (1965), Lord Love a Duck (1966), Duel at Diablo (1966), Barefoot in the Park (1967), The Odd Couple (1968), and Harlow (1965), for which he received two Grammy nominations for the song "Girl Talk".
 While most of his compositions during this period were geared to the demands of the medium and the directors, there were many moments when he was able to infuse his work with echoes of his jazz heritage.

 In 1961, Hefti became the chief artists and repertoire representative of Reprise Records.
 That year, he joined with Frank Sinatra on his Sinatra and Swingin' Brass album, where Hefti was credited as arranger and conductor of the album's 12 cuts.

 Also in 1961, Hefti composed a big band arrangement of Sir Edward Elgar's Pomp and Circumstance for Don Everly, who released it under the pseudonym Adrian Kimberly on The Everly Brothers' Calliope Records label.

 He also wrote background and theme music for television shows, including Batman and The Odd Couple.
 He received three Grammy nominations for his television work and received one award for his Batman television score.
 His Batman title theme, a simple cyclic twelve-bar blues-based theme, became a Top 10 single for The Marketts and later for Hefti himself.
 His theme for The Odd Couple movie was reprised as part of his score for the television series of the early 1970s, as well as in a more R&B urban style for the 1982 updated version, and a jazzier version for the 2015 updated version.
 He received two Grammy nominations for his work on The Odd Couple television series.

 Following his wife's death in 1978, Hefti gradually withdrew from active music making.
 In later years, he concentrated on "taking care of my copyrights".

 Death

 Hefti died of natural causes on October 11, 2008, at his home in Toluca Lake, California, at the age of 85.

-Neal Hefti was survived by his son; his daughter Marguerita, a physician, predeceased him.